mmu-webdesign/l4-WPD-web-term-2/rwd-week-1.md

 Well written content and high quality media is essential for the success of your portfolio.

-The Digital Asset Creation assessment brief defines the content as follows:
+In the 2 Digital Asset Creation assessments you have / will have created the following content:

-* a Production Summary Report (700 word, +/- 10%)
+* a Production Summary Report
-* a 4.5 minute audio documentary (900 word equivalence, +/- 10%)
+* a 4.5 minute audio documentary
-* a 4.5 minute video documentary (900 word equivalence, +/- 10%)
-* a written narrative (500 words +/- 10%)
+* a written narrative
-* and to present these along with 6 photographic images (from Assignment 2)
+* 6 photographic images

-This breaks down into the following sections of your portfolio:
+For the Web Page Development assessment you will be using your DAC content as follows:

 ### Introduction
 * a written narrative (500 words +/- 10%)

-### Video
-* a 4.5 minute video documentary (900 word equivalence, +/- 10%)
-* a Production Summary Report (700 word, +/- 10%) - MSWord document submitted to DAC Moodle.

 ### Audio
-* a 4.5 minute audio documentary (900 word equivalence, +/- 10%)
+* a 4.5 minute audio documentary

 ### Photography gallery
-* 6 photographic images (from Assignment 2)
+* 6 photographic images (from Assessment)
-* 6 captions (using your text for each image from Assignment 2)
+* 6 captions (using your text for each image from Assessment)

 You may want to include links to your social media feeds if you have them.